 Some solutions require boot-time kernel drivers that run 24/7 — even when you're not playing.
 This creates a permanent attack surface on every installed system, breaks third-party software like RGB controllers and overclocking tools, and raises serious privacy concerns.
 Players shouldn't have to choose between security and system integrity.

-Cerberus operates across three privilege layers with zero persistent background processes.
+Cerberus operates across four privilege layers — client and server — with zero persistent background processes.
 Each layer feeds into a unified verdict engine.

 Continuous monitoring across the entire game session.
 Loads on launch, scans during play, unloads on exit.